Measuring Roof Slope

 You need

-With these, measure the rise over the three foot length of the level, then divide by 3 to get the rise per foot as follows:
+With these, measure the rise over the three foot length of the level, then divide by 3 to get the rise per foot as follows:- A 3-foot level.

 The longer the level, the greater the chance of accurate measurement.
 A good aluminum level is light, accurate, inexpensive, and easy to manage.